Shabbir Ali Qureshi

-Mian Muhammad Shabbir Ali Qureshi is a Pakistani politician who was former Minister of State for Housing and Works, in office since 4 October 2018.
-He had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
-He is the son of politician Mohsin Ali Qureshi who also elected a member of the National Assembly twice from the same constituancy.
+Mian Muhammad Shabbir Ali Qureshi is a Pakistani politician and the founder of District Kot Addu.
+He formerly served as the Minister of State for Housing and Works, holding office from 4 October 2018 till April 2022.
+He has been a Member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 until January 2023.
+He is the son of Mohsin Ali Qureshi, a politician who was also elected as a member of the National Assembly twice from the same constituency.

+Personal life

+Shabir Ali Qureshi was born in Kot Addu.
+He is the son of Mohsin Ali Qureshi.
+He has a sibling, Ahsan Ali Qureshi, who is a Member of the Provincial Assembly of the Punjab.